40 brainstorming techniques to unlock great ideas as a group

 Starting with a simple brainstorm, Affinity Map asks that the group collectively organizes the ideas into columns or groups based on relationships.
 By doing this idea clustering as a group, your team can take ownership of the idea generation process and discover patterns of thinking together!
 It’s a great way of identifying and improving a group’s natural inclinations while also creating meaningful ideas.

 Fun brainstorming techniques

 Brainstorming is often a fast-paced and engaging process that results in a group having fun.
 Creative games that help participants have fun while generating ideas are also effective ways of bringing a team together.
 In this section, we’ll look at brainstorming games that intentionally take a fun angle as a means to create better ideas.

 In MindSpin, teams of 3-5 participants are challenged to write as many ideas as they can in two five-minute rounds.
 Whenever a person writes an idea, they slam it down on the table.
 If they cannot think of one, they can take an idea from the person on their left and hopefully be inspired to write an additional card they also slam on the table.
-Remember that this brainstorming game is designed to be fast and loud – encourage all participants to really slam their ideas down and keep things moving!
+Remember that this brainstorming game is designed to be fast and loud while getting creative juices flowing.
+Encourage all participants to really slam their ideas down and keep things moving!